cds-snc/digital-canada-ca/content/en/blog/posts/service-design-thats-our-jam.md

 ---
-title: "Service design: That’s our jam"
+title: 'Service design: That’s our jam'
+description: >-
-description: "On June 21, the Canadian Digital Service (CDS) hosted its very first Design Jam with 30 participants from the Canada Revenue Agency (CRA) & Employment and Social Development Canada (ESDC).
-With help from design mentors, participants brainstormed ideas to tackle current service challenges in the Government of Canada."
+  On June 21, the Canadian Digital Service (CDS) hosted its very first Design Jam with 30 participants from the Canada Revenue Agency (CRA) & Employment and Social Development Canada (ESDC).
+With help from design mentors, participants brainstormed ideas to tackle current service challenges in the Government of Canada.
 author: Charlotte Pedersen and Eman El-Fayomi
-date: 2018-07-26 09:00:00 -0400
+date: '2018-07-26 09:00:00 -0400'
 image: /img/cds/blog-jam-header.jpg
+image-alt: >-
-image-alt: Four people talk in front of a black board while coloured clouds swirl above their heads.
+  Four people talk in front of a black board while coloured clouds swirl above their heads.
-translationKey: "service-design-thats-our-jam"
+translationKey: service-design-thats-our-jam
+thumb: /img/cds/thumbnails/blog-jam-header.jpg
+processed: 1550672961756
 ---

 On June 21, the Canadian Digital Service (CDS) hosted its very first [Design Jam](https://www.youtube.com/watch?v=S_XeFWoR9uU) with 30 participants from the Canada Revenue Agency (CRA) & Employment and Social Development Canada (ESDC).
 With help from design mentors, participants brainstormed ideas to tackle current service challenges in the Government of Canada.